 More often, sanctions are awarded on a case-by-case basis.
 Factors that the court may consider when deciding whether to sanction a defendant include how much at fault it was, the degree of prejudice suffered by the plaintiff, whether a lesser sanction would avoid substantial unfairness, and issues of deterrence of others.

 There are different types of sanctions.
 For example, a terminating sanction may be issued when there is an egregious instance of intentional spoliation of evidence.
 In some cases, the court may exclude related or derivative evidence offered by a trucking company that destroyed evidence while under a duty to preserve it.Contact a Tractor-Trailer Accident Lawyer in the Los Angeles Region

 Spoliation of evidence is a serious concern for plaintiffs.
-At Sharifi Firm, PLC, our experienced Los Angeles attorneys may be able to help you recover compensation from a negligent truck driver and trucking company.
+At Sharifi Firm, APC, our experienced Los Angeles attorneys may be able to help you recover compensation from a negligent truck driver and trucking company.
 Contact us online or call us at 1-866-422-7222 for a free appointment.
 We also represent victims who need a tractor-trailer crash lawyer in cities such as Riverside, Temecula, Rancho Cucamonga, Glendale, Covina, and San Bernardino.